qgis/QGIS-Documentation/docs/developers_guide/git.rst

 Once signed up on GitHub you can engage as a contributor.
 You can contribute by forking the repository and initiating a pull request.
 To do that follow these generic steps:

 1. Fork the repository on GitHub
-2. Clone it onto your local computer and set up the build environment
+2. (Optional) Clone it onto your local computer and set up the build environment
 3. Create a new branch and do the edits for development
 4. Commit and push it back to the remote fork on GitHub
 5. Open a pull request (PR) that will pull the commit(s) from your branch into the master branch.
 For pull request is offered as web link (URL) right after the push.